 The Savannah Georgia must-see fountain in Forsyth Park is surrounded by oaks covered in Spanish moss

-The homes surrounding Forsyth Park are beautiful, as are the enormous Southern live oaks lining the edge of the park.
+The homes surrounding the park are beautiful, as are the enormous Southern live oaks lining the edge of it.

 Don’t miss the 300-year-old Candler Oak, which faces the park on the NE side!

-It’s always a treat to spot owls and hawks hanging out in the park’s tree canopy.
+If you’re a birdwatcher, make note that you can spot owls and hawks hanging out in the park’s tree canopy.

-You’ll find a good mix of locals and tourists hanging out in the park, and it’s an excellent place to meet people and/or get some exercise.
+You’ll find a good mix of locals and tourists hanging out in the park, and it’s an excellent place to meet people and get some exercise.

 There’s a popular restaurant and a playground in the center of the park, plus tennis and basketball courts towards the southern end.

-Here are some of my favorite photos of Forsyth Park to help you get a better feel for it.
+My favorite photos of Forsyth Park might help you get a better feel for it.

 Colonial Park Cemetery